 - Describe a conflict you had with one of your colleagues (students).
 How did you solve the conflict?

 - Describe a time when you didn’t know what to do in the classroom (problems with discipline, or another situation).
-Problems with discipline happen in every single classroom, and in some cases they will be your daily bread.
-The key is to show the interviewers that you are not afraid of the situation, and have an idea about how to address the most common problems.
+Problems with discipline happen in every single classroom, and in some cases they will form your daily bread.
+The key is to show the interviewers that you are not afraid of the situation, and have an idea about how to address the most common problems in the classroom.
 You can also emphasize the lessons you learned while facing the problems, and how they helped you to become a better teacher/teacher assistant.

 - Why should we hire you, and not one of the other applicants for this job?